 A certified member of the National Guild for Community Arts Education, and a 501(c)(3) nonprofit, MacPhail remains a steadfast leader in music education.
 In 2003, the organization changed its name to MacPhail Center for Music to reflect its dedication to the mission of its founder William S. MacPhail – promoting lifelong learning through music.
 In January 2008, MacPhail moved to its current location at 501 South Second St, Minneapolis, a brand new state of the art music facility.

-Through MacPhail’s innovative Community Partnership programs delivered in the Twin Cities and throughout the state, MacPhail serves more than 8,500 people who would otherwise not have access to music education.
+Through MacPhail’s innovative Community Partnership programs delivered in the Twin Cities and throughout the state, MacPhail serves 9,000 people who would otherwise not have access to music education.
 Each program is tailored to the unique needs of each partner, offering everything from Sing Play Learn with MacPhail® classes at preschools to supplemental music programs at area schools to programming in long term care facilities.
 In addition, MacPhail helps make music education accessible by awarding more than $500,000 in support annually through its financial aid fund.